Is Power-Assisted Liposuction (PAL) Right for You?

 - Attending follow-up appointments to monitor your healing progress and ensure optimal results

-Dr. Mistry and his team will be available throughout your recovery to provide guidance and address any concerns you may have.
+Dr Mistry and his team will be available throughout your recovery to provide guidance and address any concerns you may have.

 Recovery and Results